 Dick Tracy (1990), though not for the assumed reason that it wasn't a hit at the box office.
 It didn't reach the Batman-level grosses Disney hoped for and the merchandising was a total dud (Warren Beatty complained in a Premiere interview at the end of 1991 that they tried to blow up the film into something it wasn't with the latter), but it was still successful enough that a sequel was planned.
 The problem was a dispute between Beatty and the Tribune Co. over who owned the rights to the Dick Tracy franchise.
 The dispute didn't end until over 20 years later, in March of 2011.
 Beatty won the lawsuit and has plans for a sequel, but it's currently in Development Hell.

-Sky High's stillbirth wasn't its own fault, as it was a critical and commercial success.
+Sky High’s stillbirth wasn't its own fault, as it was a critical and commercial success.
 Disney just didn't consider it enough of a success to risk investing in the planned sequels.
-The fact that an abysmal knockoff called Zoom was rushed into theaters the very next year can't have helped, either.
+The fact that a lousy-as-hell imitator called Zoom was rushed into theaters the very next year can't have helped, either.

-John Carter (2012), despite coming out recently, has become a particularly famous example of this.
-The problems began in late 2011 when Disney shopped the film around to various toy companies, and all of them refused to sign a deal to produce John Carter merchandise, claiming that films based on Mars (including Disney's own bombs Mission to Mars and Mars Needs Moms) don't sell.
-In response, Disney dropped the "of Mars" from the title and refocused marketing efforts from the film's sci-fi elements to its action adventure elements.
+John Carter (2012) has become a particularly famous example of this.
+The problems began in late 2011 when Disney shopped the film around to various toy companies, and all of them refused to sign a deal to produce John Carter-based merchandise, claiming that films based on Mars (including Disney's own bombs Mission to Mars and Mars Needs Moms) don't sell.
+In response, Disney dropped the "of Mars" from the title and refocused marketing efforts from the film's sci-fi elements to its action/adventure elements.
 The changes didn't resonate with the general public and sci-fi fans, both of whom saw the new advertisements and concluded that the film was a generic fantasy blockbuster.
 As a result, the film flopped at the box office, and ultimately led to the resignation of studio chief Rich Ross and the firing of marketing chief MT Carney.

 The Lone Ranger (2013).
-Disney had been planning on making a film based on the Lone Ranger since the early 1990s, and finally greenlit the film into production in 2008.
+Disney had been planning on making a film based on the Lone Ranger since the early 1990s, and finally greenlighted the film's production in 2008.
 The production ended up going wildly over budget, was shut down for a while, and started up again a few months later with a slightly smaller budget, which ended up going up again.
-It got to the point where the film would have needed to become one of the highest grossing films of all time to break even, at which point Disney decided to hold off on sequel plans.
+It got to the point where the film would have needed to become one of the highest-grossing films of all time to break even, at which point Disney decided to hold off on sequel plans.
 After the film bombed, the plans were completely thrown out.

-Jeffrey Katzenberg brought the whole concept of "every film we do needs sequels" to Disney when he left Paramount to join the studio in 1984, and he held on to that mantra when he left Disney to form DreamWorks in 1995.
+Jeffrey Katzenberg brought the whole concept of "every film we do needs sequels" to Disney when he left Paramount to join the studio in 1984, and he held on to that mantra when he left Disney to form DreamWorks SKG (with Steven Spielberg and David Geffen) in 1995.
 Every single successful film that DreamWorks Animation has made has been turned into a franchise in some way, while their not-so-successful films have been all but swept under the rug.